 If the value of

 :MY_ITEM is Yes, as in the previous example, then the condition evaluates as true.
-If the value of :MY_ITEM is No, then the condition evaluates as false.
+If the value of :MY_ITEM is anything other than Yes, then the condition evaluates as false.

 Authentication is the process of establishing users' identities before they can access an application.
 Authentication may require a user to enter a user name and password, or may involve the use of a digital certificate or a secure key.

 Oracle Application Express supports modular authentication, making it easy to switch authentication methods when needed.
-You can establish a user's identity by selecting from a number of built-in authentication methods, or by using a wizard to create your own custom authentication approach.
+You can establish a user's identity by selecting from several built-in authentication methods, or by using a wizard to create your own custom authentication approach.

 See Also:"Establishing User Identity Through Authentication" for more information